 session, while industrial conglomerate Copec weighed on

-Shares dropped on concern about global economic growth after
+Nonetheless, regional shares dropped on concern about global

 The data led to a sell-off of Latin America's most widely